Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Gauging the Symmetry

 We summarize the relation between $\mathcal{C}$, $\ext{C}{G}$, and $\gauged{C}{G}$ by the following diagram:

+In general, distinct (gauge-inequivalent) $G$-crossed extensions $\ext{C}{G}$ always lead to distinct $\gauged{C}{G}$ as topological gauge theories.
+However, when viewed as UMTCs in which we neglect the origin of the charge and flux labels of the quasiparticles in $\gauged{C}{G}$, different $G$-crossed extensions can potentially result in the same $\gauged{C}{G}$.
+Examples of such phenomena have been noticed for gauging bosonic SPT phases in \Refs{ChengPRL2014, lu2013}.

+Another notation for the gauged theory that is sometimes used in the literature is $\mathcal{C}/G$, which comes from applying category theory to the study of CFT orbifold models~\cite{kirillov2004}.
+It is worth stressing that there are important distinctions between gauging a symmetry in a topological phase or MTC and the closely related concept of orbifolding a rational CFT~\cite{difrancesco,dijkgraaf1989} (which may be viewed as gauging a symmetry in the CFT).
+While there is MTC structure in a rational CFT, there is additional structure in a CFT that does not exist in its corresponding MTC.
+Because of this property, certain applications of orbifolding in a CFT have an analogous realization as gauging a symmetry in the corresponding MTC, but others do not.
+For example, repeatedly applying the orbifold construction may return the original CFT, in which case orbifolding is analogous, in some sense, to both symmetry gauging and topological Bose condensing in topological phases.

 In this section, we consider only finite symmetry groups $G$.
 We will first examine the problem of how to modify a microscopic Hamiltonian that realizes a topological phase $\mathcal{C}$ and has an on-site symmetry $G$ in a manner that gauges the symmetry and realizes the topological phase $\gauged{C}{G}$.
-Then we will study how to derive the mathematical properties of the gauged phase's UMTC $\gauged{C}{G}$ from the corresponding $G$-crossed UMTC $\ext{C}{G}$.
+Then we will study how to derive the mathematical properties of the gauged phase's UBTC $\gauged{C}{G}$ from the corresponding $G$-crossed UBTC $\ext{C}{G}$.